pranjalprateek6/Video-Game-Sales-EDA/README.md

 ## Contents

 - `video-game-eda.ipynb`: Jupyter Notebook containing the EDA process, including data loading, data cleaning, analysis, and visualization.
-- `data.csv`: The dataset used for the analysis.
+- `vgsales.csv`: The dataset used for the analysis.
 - `README.md`: This file, providing an overview of the project.

 ## Usage